 A narcissist will mirror what they see in you from your mannerisms to your dress sense, your behaviour and your likes and dislikes.
 They basically become just like you.

 A narcissist is lost without narcissistic supply.
 They need supply like a plant needs water.
-Supply consists of attention, admiration, respect, adulation and even fear.
+Narcissistic Supply consists of attention, admiration, respect, adulation and even fear.
 Without these vital nutrients of life, the narcissist will become dysfunctional.

-No contact is put in place by a victim in order to give themselves time to recover.
+No contact is put in place by a victim in order to give them time to recover.
 It is not in any way similar to the narcissist’s silent treatment.
 A narcissist who initiates the silent treatment is doing so as a punishment and to exert power and control.

 No contact is a self-imposed set of rules whereby there will be absolutely no contact with the toxic person, (No texts, no emails, no phone calls, no snooping on social media).
 It has been likened to building a wall between you and a toxic individual.
 You will not care or even be aware of what happens on the other side of this wall.
 (Minimal contact is advised in circumstances where one has to co-parent with a narcissist).

 A narcissist is an expert at projecting their own character flaws or bad behaviour onto others.
 They will not hold themselves accountable for any wrongdoing and will blame others for the very things that they do themselves.
 The main objective is to make themselves feel superior.

 The scapegoat is blamed for just about everything that goes wrong.
 A child in a family may be singled out and subjected to unwarranted negative treatment.

 This term comes from a real-life hostage situation where a number of hostages became emotionally attached to their kidnappers, (The Stockholm Syndrome).